react-navigation/react-navigation/packages/react-native-tab-view/README.md

 A cross-platform Tab View component for React Native.

-This is a JavaScript-only implementation of swipeable tab views.
-It's super customizable, allowing you to do things like coverflow.

 - [Run the example app to see it in action](https://expo.io/@satya164/react-native-tab-view-demos).
 - Checkout the [example/](https://github.com/react-native-community/react-native-tab-view/tree/master/example) folder for source code.